szageda/startpages/README.md

 ![Terminal startpage screenshot](terminal/Screenshot.png)

 This start page aims to imitate the command-line terminals of Linux distributions – as if you were actually typing into a terminal window.
-One day I might make it, so that the user will be able to drag the window around.
 It comes with an interactive search bar, time and date indicators.

 ### Zen